Water Damage Restoration in Kingston, NY

 Hardwood floors saved, no replacement needed.
 Ceiling required partial replacement only.

-Port Ewen: Sewage Backup Cleanup (August 2025)
+Port Ewen: Sewage Backup Cleanup

-The Situation:
+The Situation

 A main sewer line blockage during heavy August rains caused Category 3 (black water) backup into the basement of a 1950s Cape Cod.
 Approximately 2 inches of contaminated water covered the entire basement floor.

-The Challenge:
+The Challenge

 Black water requires full containment and removal of all porous materials.
-The basement contained stored furniture, cardboard boxes, and an area rug all contaminated.
+The basement contained stored furniture, cardboard boxes, and an area rug, all contaminated.

-Our Approach:
+Our Approach

 Full PPE protocol.
 We established negative air pressure containment, removed all contaminated porous materials, extracted standing water, and applied hospital-grade antimicrobial treatment to all concrete and non-porous surfaces.
 Air scrubbers ran for 48 hours post-treatment.